 Hybrid approaches may include:

-- Kanban with deadlines: maintain continuous flow while integrating due dates and critical path tracking.
+- Kanban with deadlines: Maintain continuous flow while integrating due dates and critical path tracking.

-- Multi-project Scrum: adapt sprint boards for multiple projects, enabling resource sharing across priorities.
+- Multi-project Scrum: Adapt sprint boards for multiple projects, enabling resource sharing across priorities.

-- Department-specific workflows: customize boards for teams like HR onboarding pipelines that combine Kanban flow with milestone deadlines.
+- Department-specific workflows: Customize boards for teams like HR onboarding pipelines that combine Kanban flow with milestone deadlines.

-A marketing team might use Kanban for ongoing social media content while running a Scrum-style board for quarterly product launches.
+For some real-life context, marketing team might use Kanban for ongoing social media content while running a Scrum-style board for quarterly product launches.
 Modern platforms like monday work management allow teams to structure boards to match real workflows, rather than forcing work into rigid frameworks.

 Complete work transparency across teams